 Now that you know it’s best to keep your hamster away from water, how can you clean them if they get dirty?
 You can try any of the following methods.

 Instead of reaching for the faucet when your hamster is dirty or has something matted in its fur, you should reach for the brush instead.
 Brushing keeps your hamster dry but can remove most dirt, feces, and other caked-on messes.

 You can use a specialized hamster brush for the job or even a toothbrush if that’s handier.
-If you have a breed of hamster with longer fur, brushing should be a regular part of pet ownership anyway.
+If you have a breed of hamsters with longer fur, brushing should be a regular part of pet ownership anyway.

 You want to brush slowly and gently, going from one body part of the hamster to another.
 While you’re doing this, keep your eyes open for signs of abscesses, tumors, and other skin conditions.
 If you notice that the hamster’s rear has wet areas, especially if it’s a Syrian hamster, then you’ll want to get your pet to a veterinarian, stat.
-They could have wet tail disease, a condition that affects the intestines.
+They could have the wet tail disease, a condition that affects the intestines.

 Trimming the fur (carefully!)

 If brushing fails to clean your hamster’s fur to your liking, then you might want to trim out the feces or other substance gumming up their fur.
 We recommend you use a small pair of grooming scissors for this.

 Gather the fur you want to trim between several fingers.
 Make sure your hamster is holding as still as possible.
 Holding the scissors in your other hand, swiftly yet carefully trim the matted, dirty fur.

 If you’d rather not get a pair of scissors anywhere near your hamster (good call!), you can always opt for what some people call a dust bath and are actually a sand bath.